 So it's worth thinking about why you want to go public, and to remember that an IPO is a means to an end: The goal is to grow an amazing company over time, not just have a spectacular launch.

-It used to be that IPOs were an essential way to raise capital--and they're still great for that.
-But today there's lots of financing available, especially so-called late-stage capital that comes even after a company has grown dramatically and has a large valuation.
-There's money to be had from familiar sources like venture capital and private equity firms--and there's more of it.
-In 2006, $31.2 billion of venture capital money funded 2,888 private US companies, according to EY.
+It used to be that IPOs were an essential way to raise capital -- and they're still great for that.
+But today there's lots of financing available, especially so-called late-stage capital, which comes even after a company has grown dramatically and has a large valuation.
+There's money to be had from familiar sources like venture capital and private equity firms -- and there's more of it.
+In 2006, $31.2 billion of venture capital money funded 2,888 private U.S. companies, according to EY.
 In 2015, $77.3 billion went into 4,244 companies.
-But there are also a slew of new sources available for financing-;including sovereign wealth funds, corporate venture funds and a range of financial institutions around the globe that can allow a company to be awash in investments before it goes public.
+But there are also a slew of new sources available for financing -- including sovereign wealth funds, corporate venture funds, and a range of financial institutions around the globe that can allow a company to be awash in investments before it goes public.

 That didn't used to be the case.
 The runway to an IPO was shorter and companies went public with lower valuations and smaller sticker prices.
 Today, it's common for companies to have much larger valuations before their shares are put on public exchanges.
 There's no reason to rush to public-equity markets just to get financing when there's a whole ecosystem of ways to get capital.

 But even if capital is readily available elsewhere, there are still plenty of reasons to go public when the time is right for the company.
 One of the most important is that an IPO can be an essential tool for hiring and retaining top talent.
 To recruit the best people, you'll likely want to offer them equity in something where there's liquidity, and where they can actually cash out and get value.
 Over time, you're likely to conclude you need the size, branding, and reputation that comes from being publicly traded.

 So what do you need to have an IPO -- and a great company?